-Different physical and optical properties of various display technologies (e.g., LCDs, OLEDs, projectors, reflective, flexible, curved, etc.) make it difficult to design characterization methods that deliver consistent results across types.
-Papers are solicited which propose and evaluate measurement methods and resulting objective metrics for comparing the perceived performance among display technologies in similar applications in repeatable and understandable ways.
-Papers on the characterization of phenomena such as motion artifacts and perceived daylight contrast, for example, which are strongly dependent on display technology, are welcome.
+Different physical and optical properties of various display technologies (e.g., LCD, OLED, projection, reflective, flexible, curved, etc.) make it difficult to design characterization methods that deliver consistent results across manufacturers and technologies.
+Papers are solicited which propose and evaluate measurement methods and resulting objective metrics for comparing the perceptible display phenomena and performance criteria among display technologies in similar applications in repeatable and understandable ways.
+Papers on the characterization of motion artifacts, high-ambient contrast and color performance - which are strongly dependent on display technology -- are welcome.